In this post I’m sharing how things have changed for me and how I’m adjusting. Let’s talk.

 All of those same things apply to life right now.
 With all the uncertainty right now with that’s going on, it’s easy to start thinking about the future and what it could look like.
 Of course I have no idea what could happen, and neither does anyone else.
 It’s important for me to stay in the moment – even if it’s uncomfortable – and let the feeling pass.
 I know it’s not going to last forever, and that’s important for me to remember.

 Being present is another thing that’s so important for me to do right now too.
 Dealing with anxiety it’s easy to worry about the future and what could happen.
 I tend to do that a lot, and right now my mind immediately goes to the worse case scenario.
 It’s so easy to get stuck in those thoughts which just adds to my anxiety.
-So I’m working on staying present, and when I get caught up in thinking about the future and the unknown I have a plan to get back to the present.
+So I’m working on staying present.
+When I get caught up in thinking about the future I have a plan to get back to the present.

 Well that was a lot of heavy stuff, so I thought I would share some things that could potentially help.

 Looking for some at home workouts?
 Check out my workouts page.
-I have a whole section of at home workouts as well as bodyweight workouts, and many of the other workouts can be adjusted to at home versions too.
+I have a whole section of at home workouts as well as bodyweight workouts.
+Many of the other workouts can be adjusted to at home versions too.

 If you’re looking to be a bit more mindful, I’ve shared a few posts about meditation on the blog.